Peter Alexander Flowers

 My name is Gwen, and I the Co-Founder for the Native American Music Fund.

-I was born on the Navajo Reservation, and I ma the daughter to Michael Flowers and Mechelle Morgan-Flowers.
+I was born on the Navajo Reservation, and I am the daughter of Michael Flowers and Mechelle Morgan-Flowers.
 I am the younger sister to Peter.

 Being the younger sister, has advantages and disadvantages.
 I loved this project though.
 My brother has explained the details so here is my story.

-I was in Middle School when we began the toughts of the NAMF.
+I was in Middle School when we began the NAMF.
 I was the shaker and mover of the Project.
 My mother says I am very determined.
 I think I got it from her.
 I helped with the photographs and the Facebook posts when we began.
-I was the organizers of instruments and was the individual that keep all the registrations and paperwork organized.
+I was the organizer of instrument donations and was the individual that keep all the registrations and paperwork organized.
 Some say I was the silent partner, but I have developed the project in an expanded way.
+Over 400 children have participated in our program and we have given away hundreds of instruments.

-I am proud to say that I willl be graduating in May of 2020 and have been accepted to Arizona State University WP Carey Business (Law) School.
+I am proud to say that I willl be graduating in May of 2020 and have been accepted to Arizona State University, the University of Arizona, Xavier University and others.
 I have dreams of getting my degree in International Law and serve my communities.
 I have dreams of helping the World.
 I am going to do beautiful things, and continue to build a sustainable music program for the Children.

 Please continue to support our efforts.
 We began as two children wanting to purchase instruments to gift, and now it is going to continue while we get educated.